India’s Covid-19 crisis shakes Modi’s image of strength

 Rajeev Chandrasekhar, a spokesman for the BJP, said there were no shortages when the government exported vaccines and that “the government proactively has expanded production and procurement from alternate sources”.
 As vaccinations sputtered, Modi hit the campaign trail.

 Several states were holding elections, and he focused specifically on West Bengal, a state controlled by an opposition party.
 Until mid-April, Modi and Amit Shah, the home minister, campaigned relentlessly, drawing crowds of thousands, many not wearing masks and packed closely together.
-Their efforts did not pay off, however, as it was confirmed on Sunday that the BJP has lost the West Bengal election.
+Results of the vote are expected on Sunday.

 Although health experts warned of risks, Modi, an energetic campaigner, seemed to draw strength from the rallies.
 He told one in mid-April, as India topped 200,000 new daily infections, how happy he was to “see only people and people and nothing else”.